-- No more than thirteen (13) members will be elected to form the Board of Directors of the Association at the Annual General Meeting for a term of one (1) year.
-With given consent, Members in good standing may stand for election and be nominated by a member of the Association.
+(i) No more than thirteen (13) Members will be elected to form the Board of Directors of the Association at the Annual General Meeting for a term of one (1) year.
+With given consent, Members in good standing may stand for election and be nominated by a Member of the Association.

-. (viii) A member of the Board of Directors may hold more than one office except the officesof President, First Vice President, and the Immediate Past President.
+(v) A member of the Board of Directors may hold more than one office except the offices of President, First Vice President, and the Immediate Past President.

 4:04 Continuity of Office